doddo/gutta-irc-bot/README.md

-# Irssi bot
+# Gutta the Irssi bot

 ## Install

-Put bot.pl in ~/.irssi/scripts/ and run /script load bot.pl
+Put the whole thing under -> ~/.irssi/scripts

+do /load gutta.pl

+and then its good to go.